 It’s hard to imagine any place on Phanh Chau Trinh, bang in the center of town and with a million motorbikes whizzing by a second, being peaceful.
-That Hoi An restaurant, Hola Taco, situated on a busy corner could be somewhere you’d come to unwind, to shake off the bustle of the streets and to enjoy a relaxing meal is equally perplexing.
+That Hoi An restaurant, Hola Taco, situated on a busy corner could be somewhere you’d come to unwind, to shake off the bustle of the streets and to enjoy a relaxing meal is equally perplexing

 Stepping into the impressive, high-ceilinged interior is like stepping into a saloon from the Wild West.
-(Well, a saloon complete with a cartoon bean playing the Spanish guitar, his sombrero tipped at a jaunty angle.
-A fun touch.)
+Well, a saloon complete with a cartoon bean playing the Spanish guitar, his sombrero tipped at a jaunty angle.
+A fun touch.

-Andy, a fan of all things cheesy, chose the quesadillas.
-They looked small on the plate but, packed with all that cheesy goodness, were satisfying little parcels of happiness.
+And alongside this, our quesadillas were satisfying little parcels of happiness.
 Half of these tasty triangles were stuffed with the cajun shrimp combo; the other half with chorizo and kimchi.
 A very fine choice – the moorish combination of spicy chorizo with the crunchy goodness of the pan-fried taco is something I’d advise you don’t miss.
 Even the combination of shrimp and melted cheese – which I couldn’t imagine would work – somehow did.

-After all, we simply couldn’t resist those amazing baked chips (which, frankly, Hola Taco should start packaging up and selling in all the supermarkets in town) are also delicious.
+The amazing baked chips (which, frankly, Hola Taco should start packaging up and selling in all the supermarkets in town) are also delicious.
 I’d highly recommend this place.
 You won’t leave disappointed.